LomanLab/EBAME18/TUTORIAL.md

 Orgnanise yourself into groups.

 ### MinION QC [10m]
+As you saw in our morning demonstration, we handled the problem of basecalling the nanopore *squiggles* for you, using `guppy`: Oxford Nanopore's GPU-accelerated basecaller.
+We provide the sequenced reads as `FASTQ`.
-Before we do anything, we'll want to get an idea of how good our sequence data is.
+Before we do anything, we'll want to get an idea of how good our sequence data is (especially since it was prepared by two bioinformaticians).
 For nanopore data, there's a handy package for generating statistics and plots, aptly named `NanoPlot`.

 ```